 The reason is simple: Sometimes your audience will turn off if they think you're trying to sell them something.
 However, if their friend or colleague is doing the talking, they're much more likely to be engaged with the content.

 This type of marketing campaign can boost a campaign's trustworthiness as the content comes from a relevant source—the users themselves.

 Example: ALS Association – Ice Bucket Challenge

 Remember the ALS Ice Bucket Challenge?

 The challenge spread like wildfire across social media.
 Facebook data shows videos involved in the challenge earned 10 billion views from more than 440 million people.

 And the reason it was so popular?
 People, not brands, created the videos.

 The ALS Association launched this campaign to spread awareness of neurodegenerative disease and raise money.
 The final figure proves the campaign's success—a nearly 2,000% increase in donations to The ALS Association!

 6. Email marketing campaign

-Email marketing campaigns are one of the most popular tools in a marketer's toolbox.
+Email marketing campaigns are one of the most popular and effective tools in a marketer's toolbox.

 Launching an email marketing campaign gives your company the chance to talk to people 1-on-1 in their inbox, and encourage them to take a look at your latest product, or even just keep them updated on events.

 Example: charity: water

 The emails include detailed breakdowns of how the charity spends donations, what projects are in progress, and they include a feedback form that encourages recipients to get involved.

 7. Public relations campaign

 Public relations campaigns help companies get the word out about an event or product launch.

 The idea is that by launching a public relations campaign, your message will reach a larger audience, who will then pass it on.
 Of course, the ultimate goal for these types of campaigns is to catch another audience's attention: the media.